Getting error code 229 on your Lennox® furnace?

 This indicates your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s important to have a pro like one from Midway Services in Clearwater finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re well-equipped to fix a furnace error like yours.

 We want you to be absolutely content with our furnace repair in Clearwater.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*